 --deleteoption has no effect when making a new copy, and therefore can be used the previous example, too (making the commands identical), but since it recursively deletes files, it's best to use it sparingly.

-- Update a previously made copy of foo on Odyssey after you or someone else has already updated it from a different source:
+- Update a previously made copy of foo on the cluster after you or someone else has already updated it from a different source:

 rsync -avz --update foo/ MYUSERNAME@login.rc.fas.harvard.edu:~/foo/